 Bitcoin is a digital currency which means it exists in digital form only.
 It is essentially a set of numbers stored on a computer as opposed to physical money which is paper.
 In today’s world this part is not so difficult to understand, after all when your money is in the bank it’s not physical either.
 It’s only an amount stored in a computer.
 The only difference is that you can get the bank to give you the physical equivalent in paper cash.
 In both cases, however, the buying power or value of the money is not based on the intrinsic value of the paper or coin but rather what the markets has determined its worth.
 But that is for a different post, so let’s move on.

 The important takeaway here is that Bitcoin is in digital format, made up of numbers.
 That’s the form it is created in and stays in for its entire life.
 When Bitcoin was first created it was setup to “mint” or print money at set intervals.
 And at each interval a certain amount of coins are released in a batch.
-The interval is roughly every 8 minutes and each batch is called a block.
-So every 8 minutes a block of coins is released.
-Each block currently contains 25 BTC (~$19,000) and every four years the amount of coins halves.
+The interval is roughly every 10 minutes and each batch is called a block.
+So every 10 minutes a block of coins is released.

 What is Mining for Bitcoins Actually